chridahl/noiseseeker/README.md

 we assume that all humans perceive the same amount of 'pixels' and 'ray colors', there must exist a finite number of how many images we can sense with our eyes.
 Let's assume this number is denoted by X. What percentage of X is recognizable as something of our own world?
 E.g. lines, circles, or even pictures of humans or houses?
-Furthermore, can we develop an algorithm to a) detect images that are recognizable by humans as something not made by a computer, and b) does it exist a pattern of distribution between pictures that are humanly recognizable?
+Furthermore, can we develop an algorithm to a) detect images that are recognizable by humans as something else than a chaotic canvas, and b) does it exist a pattern of distribution between pictures that are humanly recognizable?
 Although no parallels can be drawn, a similar question exists for the distribution of prime numbers.

 Early Results